Benedetto Santapaola: Murder of Giuseppe Fava

 Santapaola has been convicted for the murder of the journalist Giuseppe Fava on 5 January 1984.
-Fava, founder and editor in chief of the magazine I Siciliani, exposed the links between the Catania Mafia and the world of business and politics.
-In the first edition of I Siciliani Fava published an article I quattro cavalieri dell'apocalisse mafiosa (The four horsemen of the Mafia apocalypse), denouncing the links of the entrepreneurs with the Mafia.
+Fava, founder and editor-in-chief of the magazine I Siciliani, exposed the links between the Catania Mafia and the world of business and politics.
+In the first edition of I Siciliani Fava published an article I quattro cavalieri dell'apocalisse mafiosa (The four horsemen, or knights, of the Mafia apocalypse), denouncing the links of the entrepreneurs with the Mafia.

-In 1994, Maurizio Avola, a nephew of Santapaola, confessed the killing of Fava, and became a pentito.
-He also confessed some 70 other murders.
+In 1994, Maurizio Avola, a nephew of Santapaola, confessed to the killing of Fava, and became a pentito.
+He also confessed to some 70 other murders.
 Avola said that his uncle Nitto Santapaola had ordered the killing of the journalist.

 Arrest and life convictions

 On 17 December 1987, Santapaola was convicted in absentia to life imprisonment as part of the Maxi Trial for the murder of Ferlito.
-On 18 May 1993, he was arrested in a farmhouse hideout outside Catania after being on the run for 11 years.
-His wife, Carmela Minniti, was killed on 1 September 1995, by a pentito for revenge of Santapaola posing as policeman.
+On 18 May 1993, he was arrested in a farmhouse hideout outside Catania after being a fugitive for 11 years.
+His wife, Carmela Minniti, was killed on 1 September 1995, by a pentito for revenge of Santapaola posing as a policeman.
 They called at her house, pushed past her daughter and shot her dead.
 "She ran his affairs," said Liliana Madeo, author of a book on the Mafia's new women.
 "If she was just a little woman, she wouldn't have been killed."

 Santapaola's rival Giuseppe Ferone (who had become a pentito) was one of the killers.
 Nitto Santapaola forgave his wife's killer in a letter he publicly read in court.
 Ferone's son and father had been killed on the orders of Santapaola.

-In 1998, Santapaola and Aldo Ercolano were convicted for ordering the killing of Giuseppe Fava.
-Santapaola was also given life sentences for the murders of Giovanni Falcone and Paolo Borsellino.
+In 1996, Santapaola was given a life sentence for the murder of chief inspector Giovanni Lizzio, killed on 27 July 1992.
+In 1997, Santapaola was also given a life sentence for the Capaci bombing that killed magistrate Giovanni Falcone and his wife.
+In 1998, Santapaola and Aldo Ercolano were given life sentences for ordering the killing of Giuseppe Fava.
+In 1999, Santapaola was sentenced to life imprisonment in the trial against those responsible for the Via D'Amelio massacre, in which the judge Paolo Borsellino and five of his escort men were killed.

 Santapaola allegedly continues to run his clan from inside prison with the help of a string of "regents".
-On 4 December 2007 his son Vincenzo Santapaola, who allegedly succeeded his father, was arrested.
-Vincenzo had been in and out of jail since 1992 on various charges including the murder of Antimafia journalist Giuseppe Fava.
+On 4 December 2007, his son Vincenzo Santapaola, who allegedly succeeded his father, was arrested.
+Vincenzo had been in and out of jail since 1992 on various charges.
 He now faces charges of trying to reorganise his father's business.